 People are often familiar with emphysema, but many people are not aware that emphysema is part of COPD.
-If you or someone you love is diagnosed with emphysema, you will want to learn as much as possible about living with this condition and what emphysema treatment will look like for you.
+If you or someone you love is diagnosed with emphysema, you may want to learn as much as possible about living with this condition and what emphysema treatment will look like.
 Inogen has curated a variety of resources to help you learn important emphysema guidelines that provide you with the emphysema information you need.

 Finding the Right Emphysema Information

 In order to find the right emphysema information, it is important that you are reviewing emphysema resources with the most accurate and up-to-date information.
 Look for emphysema information provided by medical professionals and experts so that you are sure you are following the correct emphysema guidelines.
 Though you will need to see your doctor to decide which emphysema treatments are right for you, doing your research beforehand can be helpful.

 When you are searching for emphysema resources, begin with medical experts and organizations that specialize in providing accurate medical information.
 While the emphysema information you find on your own will not replace a doctor’s care, it can be helpful to be familiar with the latest emphysema guidelines and potential emphysema treatment options.
 This way, you are informed when you speak with your doctor and choose the correct emphysema treatment for you.

 Here are some emphysema resources Inogen has gathered to help you get more informed and get the emphysema information you need.

 - American Association for Respiratory Care (AARC): Information about new COPD and emphysema treatment options.

 - American Lung Association (ALA): Key facts about emphysema, along with more available information about COPD overall.

 - ATS patient resources: The American Thoracic Society Patient Information Series and Public Health Information Series includes more than 100 fact sheets on topics in pulmonary, critical care, and sleep